 8.4.
-The costs for bunkering potable water at the dockings with a potable water connection shall be billed to the user as per consumption for the year 2020.
+The costs for bunkering potable water at the dockings with a potable water connection shall be billed to the user as per consumption with the invoice for the docking fees.

 8.5.
-The costs for drawing shore power at the docking, where a meter reading is mandatory, shall be billed to the user as per consumption for the year 2020.
+The costs for drawing shore power at the docking, where a meter reading is mandatory, shall be billed to the user as per consumption by ease2pay.

 8.6.
 Lavatory systems integrated in ships or other vehicles, in which the drainage leads directly into the water, are not permitted to be used while remaining at the dockings.
 Septic tanks or other systems must not be emptied into the waters.